AmpereComputingAI/ampere_model_library/classification/mobilenet_v2/README.md

 ### Running instructions

-To run the model first you have to specify a few things.

 Before running any code you should first export the PYTHONPATH variable with path pointing to the model zoo directory, as well as DLS_NUM_THREADS specifying the number of threads to be used.